-Redundancy brings many pressures; worries over mortgage payments, fears of finances falling apart, the stress of job-finding or strain on a relationship (though some may feel the joy of release from a miserable job!).
+Losing your job brings many pressures: worries over mortgage payments, fears of finances falling apart, the stress of job-finding or strain on a relationship (though some may feel the joy of release from a miserable job).

 Unfortunately, many people will likely find themselves in this situation as we emerge from the fallout of coronavirus.
 However, it's important that you don't let this take hold and stop you moving on to another job, career change, training or even taking time out if you can afford it.
-By preparing beforehand you can batten down the hatches and hopefully bounce back quicker and stronger.
+By preparing beforehand, you can batten down the hatches and hopefully bounce back quicker and stronger.

-If you've been told redundancy is a possibility or think it might be heading your way, then you're in a much better position if you take action before it happens – especially considering the current coronavirus crisis.
+If you've been told it's a possibility or think it might be heading your way, then you're in a much better position if you take action before it happens – especially considering the current coronavirus crisis.

 Nervous about losing your job but not in any immediate danger?
-Think as if you're about to lose your job, in order to protect yourself as best you can.
+Think as if it's about to happen, in order to protect yourself as best you can.

 Pay off debts.
 If you've any spare savings, use them to clear outstanding credit cards or loans.
 Having debts hanging over you during redundancy is a nightmare.
 The cost of most debts vastly exceeds the interest earned on savings.

 Yet, don't use all your money paying off debts.
 It's important you keep access to emergency funds if you need them.
-If you decide to repay debts, but it takes longer than planned to find a new job, you may need money later on for day to day living.
+If you decide to repay debts, but it takes longer than planned to find a new job, you may need money later on for day-to-day living.

-More info in the Should I Repay My Debts? guide.
+More info in Should I Repay My Debts?

 Check out mortgage help schemes.
 If you have a mortgage, work out what level of protection you have if you were to lose your job.
 Both private, work-based and government schemes may help.
 See the Mortgage Arrears guide for more info, plus check if you can take a mortgage holiday.

 Do a budget & money makeover.
 There's nothing more important than running through all your finances to see what bills you can cut (see the Money Makeover guide) and doing a full budget to ensure you're spending within your means (see the Free Budget Planner).
 The Stop Spending guide will also show you lots of little ways to cut back.